CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/README.md

 ## Contributing

-If you wish to contribute to CDP please note that the best method to do so is to contribute to the upstream libraries that compose the CDP instances themselves.
+If you wish to contribute to CDP please note that the best method to do so is to contribute to the upstream libraries that compose the CDP Instances themselves.
 These are detailed below.

 -   [cdp-backend](https://github.com/CouncilDataProject/cdp-backend): Contains
     all the database models, data processing pipelines, and infrastructure-as-code for CDP deployments.
-Contributions here will be available to all CDP instances.
+Contributions here will be available to all CDP Instances.
 Entirely written in Python.
 -   [cdp-frontend](https://github.com/CouncilDataProject/cdp-frontend): Contains all of
     the components used by the web apps to be hosted on GitHub Pages.
-Contributions here will be available to all CDP instances.
+Contributions here will be available to all CDP Instances.
 Entirely written in TypeScript and React.
 -   [cookiecutter-cdp-deployment](https://github.com/CouncilDataProject/cookiecutter-cdp-deployment):
     The repo used to generate new CDP Instance deployments.
 Like this repo!